Shaunak1414/Powershell-and-PowerCLI/starting with PowerCLI.md

 `Get-Datastor`

 ## Managing Tag Categories
-* Tag Categories allow you to group related tags together.
-When you define a category, you can also specify which object types its tags can be applied to and whether more than one tag in the category can be applied to an object.
+* Tag Categories allows us to group related tags together.
+When we define a category, we can also specify which object types its tags can be applied to and whether more than one tag in the category can be applied to an object.
 Creating a category with PowerCLI is easy:

 `New-TagCategory –Name [name] -Description [description] -Cardinality [single/multiple] –EntityType [list of types]`